pkp/learning-ojs/en/submissions.md

 **Pre-Review Discussions**: This tool allows me as the editor to communicate with the author, or with others on the editorial team.
 For example, to ask the author for some additional information, or to ask a section editor to take responsibility for this submission.

-**Participants**: From here, I can see the submission author's name.
-Other names will appear here as they become involved with the submission.
+**Participants**: This is where you will see the participants involved in the submission.
+Currently, there is only the submission author's name.
+Other names (editors, section editors, etc.) will appear here as they are added in subsequent steps.

 In addition, along the top, you can see: